 7. Are there any observational units (dots on the scatterplot, representing individual subjects) that seem to fall outside of the overall pattern?
 If yes, identify it/them.
-If not, provide a hypothetical example of an average number of steps and average resting heart rate combination which would represent an unusual observation.
+If not, provide a hypothetical example of a mean number of steps and mean resting heart rate combination which would represent an unusual observation.